Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: Unknown Channel Model

 \subsection{Structural Update}

 The key insight is that Lemmas~\ref{lemma:monototic q} and~\ref{lemma:super} establish relationships between the $Q$-factors.
-Such ``extra'' information enables the simultaneous update of multiple state-action pairs.
-The following example illustrates this idea intuitively. \begin{example}{\rm Suppose a new observation $(\phi_-,a)$ arrives at time $k$ and updating $Q(\phi_-,a)$ via~\eqref{eq:q learning} results in $Q(\phi_-,a)>Q(\phi_+,a)$, where $\phi_-\preceq_{\tau}\phi_+$.
-Then by Lemmas~\ref{lemma:monototic q}, this necessitates an increase in $Q (\phi_+,a)$ as well, which effectively allows for two updates from a single observation $(\phi_-,a)$. }\end{example}
+Such ``additional'' information enables the simultaneous update of multiple state-action pairs.
+The following example illustrates this idea intuitively. \begin{exmp}{\rm Suppose a new observation $(\phi_-,a)$ arrives at time $k$ and updating $Q(\phi_-,a)$ via~\eqref{eq:q learning} results in $Q(\phi_-,a)>Q(\phi_+,a)$, where $\phi_-\preceq_{\tau}\phi_+$.
+Then by {Lemma}~\ref{lemma:monototic q}, this necessitates an increase in $Q (\phi_+,a)$ as well, which effectively allows for two updates from a single observation $(\phi_-,a)$. }\end{exmp}

 In the following, we formally introduce this approach in three steps, as illustrated in Fig.~\ref{fig:relation}.
 For clarity, we consider a simplified scenario with $N=2$, $l=1$, and $L=1$, and assume there are only two power levels, i.e., $\{0,1\}$.
 Note that the subsequent analysis can be easily extended to a general case.
-For notation simplicity, we denote the $Q$-factor as $Q(^{\tau^{(1)}}_{\tau^{(2)}}~^{a^{(1)}}_{a^{(2)}})$, and stack them as a vector, i.e.,